-- The servo amplifier must be installed in the specified direction. - To prevent a malfunction, maintain the specified clearances between the servo amplifier and cabinet walls or other equipment. - MR-JET-40 to MR-JET-300 have a regenerative resistor on their back.
+- The servo amplifier must be installed in the specified direction. - To prevent a malfunction, maintain the specified clearances between the servo amplifier and cabinet walls or other equipment. - The MR-JET-\G(-N1) has a regenerative resistor on its back.
 The regenerative resistor generates heat of 100 °C higher than the ambient temperature.
-Install the servo amplifiers primarily taking into account heat dissipation and the installation position.
+Install the servo amplifiers primarily taking into account heat dissipation and the installation position. - · Circulate air so that the air at the top and bottom of the servo amplifier does not stagnate.